lanl/BEE/docs/sphinx/examples.rst

 code samples as ``$WORKDIR_PATH``.
 Note that this is separate from the directory containing the workflow itself, which contains all the CWL files and the input YAML files.
-The workdir is where all of your input files should be stored before starting a workflow, as this will be the current working directoy of all steps that are run.
+The workdir is where all of your input files should be stored before starting a workflow, as this will be the current working directory of all steps that are run.
 Output from each step will also be stored here.

 Once this workdir has been created and beeflow has been started, you are now